nerdlaunda/kubetnetes-help/bash-help.md

 set expandtab
 set shiftwidth=2
 ```
+Above can be added by appending the code to the .vimrc file
 Same can be achieved by running below command in terminal.
 ```bash
 echo "set tabstop=2" >> $HOME/.vimrc